Announcing Parity 1.5

 Sometimes it's a real pain to work out WTF happened to a transaction you sent.
 Be it server-based payout batches or a single transaction made through Parity Wallet, if it goes missing it's very difficult to debug and usually ends in restarting the client.
 Until now.

 In Nativity, Parity Wallet comes with a new built-in Dapp, Transaction Queue Viewer.
-This lets you see all of the transactions currently queued up for mining (or sealing, if you're using a different consensus engine).Yours are set apart (it recognises them as using keys from your accounts), and if you want to resubmit because you worry they didn't make it out onto the network, there's a link right there.
+This lets you see all of the transactions currently queued up for mining (or sealing, if you're using a different consensus engine).Yours are set apart (it recognizes them as using keys from your accounts), and if you want to resubmit because you worry they didn't make it out onto the network, there's a link right there.
 You'll find the status of each (pending/mined &c.) and how many peers have been told about it on the display.

 It's a gas

 Following on from this, you can now alter the amount of gas (and its price) given to contracts when making calls through our contract development interface.
 Forget to alter it before hitting "Execute"?
 No problemo---you can also edit these details of any transaction once it hits the signer where you type in your password.
 Neat, huh?

 In fact, you can also state a minimum block only after which the transaction will be submitted for mining.
 Sort of like an alarm clock for your transaction.